eudavi-learn/uploader-image/README.md

 # Uploader Image

-How to use cloudinary with carrierwave.
+Simple example of how to storage your images in cloudinary storage and use it.

 ### Clone the repository